jclouds/legacy-jclouds-cli/README.md

 **Defining the display data**
 Display data are configured as a comma separated list of expressions (using the scripting engine of your choice, default is groovy).
 The expressions will be evaluated on the object of interest (in our example the hardware object).
 To display the id field of the hardware object the expression to use is hardware.id.
-The reason for choosing groovy (as a default) for retrieving the data and not a simple expression language is that groovy is powerfull and can be used for more complex expressions.
+The reason for choosing groovy (as a default) for retrieving the data and not a simple expression language is that groovy is powerful and can be used for more complex expressions.
 For example the Hardware object contains a collection of Processors and each processor has a filed of cores.
 To display the sum of cores among processors, we can use the following expression: hardware.processors.sum{it.cores}.

 You can change the scripting engine: